The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 a Data generated in study cited but not reported in final manuscript.
 Data in table source: personal communication from Edmund Capparelli, PharmD (April 18, 2012) Note: Values are means; all data shown performed in the absence of non-nucleoside reverse transcriptase inhibitors (NNRTIs).
 Key to Acronyms: AUC = area under the curve; LPV = lopinavir

 Models suggest that diet, body weight and postnatal age are important factors in lopinavir PK, with improved bioavailability as dietary fat increases over the first year of life12 and with clearance slowing by age 2.3 years.13 A study from the UK and Ireland in children ages 5.6 to 12.8 years at the time of lopinavir/ritonavir initiation that compared outcomes in children treated with 230 mg/m2/dose versus 300 mg/m2/dose suggests that the higher doses were associated with improved long-term viral load suppression.14

 Pharmacokinetics and Dosing 12 Months to 12 Years (Without Concurrent Nevirapine, Efavirenz, Fosamprenavir, or Nelfinavir)

-Lower trough concentrations have been observed in children receiving 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area when compared to the 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice-daily dose (see table and Verweel, Burger, 200716).
-Therefore, some clinicians choose to initiate therapy in children ages 6 months to 12 years using 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily (when given without nevirapine, efavirenz, fosamprenavir, or nelfinavir) rather than the FDA-recommended 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily.
+Lower trough concentrations have been observed in children receiving 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area when compared to 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily (see table).16 Therefore, some clinicians choose to initiate therapy in children aged 12 months to 12 years using 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily (when given without nevirapine, efavirenz, fosamprenavir, or nelfinavir) rather than the FDA-recommended 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily.

 For infants receiving 300 mg/75 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily, immediate dose reduction at age 12 months is not recommended; many practitioners would allow patients to “grow into” the 230 mg/57.5 mg lopinavir/ritonavir per m2 of body surface area per dose twice daily dosage as they gain weight over time.
 Some would continue the infant dose (300 mg/m2 of body surface area per dose twice daily) while on lopinavir/ritonavir liquid formulation.